vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 #### Filtering based on Kubernetes API metadata

-Filtering bu Kubernetes metadata is way more advanced and flexible from the user perspective.
+Filtering by Kubernetes metadata is way more advanced and flexible from the user perspective.

 The idea of doing filtering like that is when Vector picks up a new log file to